Exchange Server hybrid deployments

 Directory synchronization and single sign-on

-Active Directory synchronization between the on-premises and Office 365 organizations, which is performed every three hours by a server running Azure Active Directory Connect, is a requirement for configuring a hybrid deployment.
+Active Directory synchronization between the on-premises organization and the cloud, which is performed every 30 minutes by a server running Azure Active Directory Connect, is a requirement for configuring a hybrid deployment.
 Directory synchronization enables recipients in either organization to see each other in the global address list.
-It also synchronizes usernames and passwords which enables users to log in with the same credentials in both your on-premises organization and in Office 365.
+It also synchronizes usernames and passwords which enables users to log in with the same credentials in both your on-premises organization and in Microsoft 365 or Office 365.

-If you choose to configure Azure AD Connect with AD FS, usernames and passwords of on-premises users will still be synchronized to Office 365 by default.
+If you choose to configure Azure AD Connect with AD FS, usernames and passwords of on-premises users will still be synchronized to the cloud by default.
 However, users will authenticate with your on-premises Active Directory via AD FS as their primary method of authentication.
-In the event AD FS can't connect to your on-premises Active Directory for any reason, clients will attempt to fall back and authenticate against usernames and passwords synchronized to Office 365.
+If you wish to configure AD FS to fall back and authenticate against usernames and passwords that you have synchronized to the cloud in the event AD FS can't connect to your on-premises Active Directory, see Setting up PHS as backup for AD FS in Azure AD Connect.

-All customers of Azure Active Directory and Office 365 have a default limit of 50,000 objects (users, mail-enabled contacts, and groups) that determines how many objects you can create in your Office 365 organization.
+All customers of Azure Active Directory and Microsoft 365 or Office 365 have a default limit of 50,000 objects (users, mail-enabled contacts, and groups) that determines how many objects you can create in your Microsoft 365 or Office 365 organization.
 After you verify your first domain, this limit is automatically increased to 500,000 objects for Azure Active Directory Free, or an unlimited number of objects for Azure Active Directory Basic or Premium.
 For more information, see Azure Active Directory pricing.

 In addition to a server running Azure AD Connect, you'll also need to deploy a web application proxy server if you choose to configure AD FS.
-This server should be placed in your perimeter network and will act as an intermediary between your internal Azure AD Connect server and the Internet.
+This server should be placed in your perimeter network and will act as an intermediary between your internal ADFS servers and the Internet.
 The web application proxy server needs to accept connections from clients and servers on the Internet using TCP port 443.

 Hybrid deployment management